best-practice-and-impact/qa-of-code-guidance/_sources/data.md

 * Files become cumbersome when they are large.
 * Automatic "correction" of grammar and data type, which silently corrupts your data.
   * Converting dates to a different datetime format.
-  * Converting numbers to dates.
+  * Converting numbers or text that resemble dates to dates.

-  * Converting text to dates (e.g. [gene names that are converted to dates](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-5-80)).
+The European Spreadsheet Risks Interest Group document [spreadsheet related errors and their consequences](http://www.eusprig.org/horror-stories.htm).

 ### Databases